-- Inform our future network tariff design. - Provide evidence to support the NTG considering reform to the Pricing Order.
+- Inform our future network tariff design. - Provide evidence to support the NT Government considering reform to the Pricing Order.

-The network problems that the trial could aim to solve include understanding whether customers will adapt their export scale and timing due to export pricing or rebate signals or whether differing prices for static versus dynamic controls are warranted.
+The network problems that the trial could aim to solve include understanding:

+Whether customers will adapt their export scale, pace and timing due to export pricing or rebate signals.